rackerlabs/docs-core-infra-user-guide/cloud-preprod/security.rst

 10. Create a script to activate the firewall after every restart.

-Similar steps for securing cloud servers running operating systems based on Debian and Red Hat
-Package Manager (RPM) are described in the Cloud Launch Guide tutorial for
-`Securing a Cloud Server <https://launch.rackspace.com/guides/securing-server>`__.

 Limiting network access to your configuration, so that only legitimate traffic can use pre-defined ports,